 About the Expert

 Russell Zeckner joined Donan in 2000 and currently serves as forensic engineer and principal consultant, a position held by Donan professionals with the highest level of technical expertise and industry experience.
-Mr. Zeckner has over 27 years of engineering experience and is a subject matter expert in mold, foundation failures, water intrusion, plumbing, spontaneous combustion, fire suppression systems, and other areas.
+Mr. Zeckner is a subject matter expert in mold, foundation failures, water intrusion, plumbing, spontaneous combustion, fire suppression systems, and other areas.
 His previous engineering experience includes work in the following industries: wastewater treatment, water supply, air pollution control, environmental compliance, safety engineering, hazardous waste, superfund cleanup, and above ground and underground storage tanks.
 Mr. Zeckner works on a variety of projects at Donan including water intrusion, structural damage impacts, construction defects, environmental issues, residential plumbing, and mold problems.
 He also provides fire investigator support related to appliance or similar fire causes.
 Mr. Zeckner is a licensed professional engineer in Indiana, Kentucky, Ohio, and Tennessee, and is a Certified Fire & Explosion Investigator.
 He earned his Master’s degree in Civil Engineering from the University of Louisville’s J.B.
 Speed School of Engineering (formerly Speed Scientific School).